-- A call to action, or CTA, is a short prompt for a user to take some action desirable to your business, such as signing up for your email newsletter or making a purchase.
+- A call to action, or CTA, is a short prompt for a user to take an action desirable to your business, such as signing up for your email newsletter or making a purchase.

 - Your marketing materials should include CTAs to encourage your audience to move one step closer to buying your products or services.

-- Develop a strong CTA by knowing your audience, considering your business goals, and analyzing performance to optimize future CTAs.
+- Develop a strong CTA by knowing your audience, considering your business goals and analyzing performance to optimize future CTAs.